 As a first time home buyer specialist in Denver and the suburbs, most of my clients start out with the idea that they can’t buy a home.
 In many cases that simply isn’t true.
 It’s all about taking the proper steps and allowing adequate time to get the ducks in a row with expert help.

-One of the top questions I ask lenders before I recommend them is: “Do you have a direct line to your underwriter?
+First, one of the top questions I ask lenders before I recommend them is: “Do you have a direct line to your underwriter?”
 If they can’t pick up the phone and talk to their direct underwriter (the person who will ultimately be making your loan “happen”).
 I strongly suggest you find someone who does that.

-The “Big Box Banks” just don’t seem to have the level of service that the smaller, local mortgage brokers have.
+Unfortunately, the “Big Box Banks” just don’t seem to have the level of service that the smaller, local mortgage brokers have.
 You want to feel extremely comfortable with your lender, just as comfortable as you are with your Realtor.
 They are going to be your best friend during the entire process.
-They will help you avoid the most common mistakes first time home buyers make.
+Which is why they will help you avoid the most common mistakes first-time home buyers make.

-Most local mortgage brokers who specialize in first time home buyers also have credit repair help.
+Most local mortgage brokers who specialize in first-time home buyers also have credit repair help.
 They WANT you to be able to qualify for a loan.
 They often have some department or expert that focuses directly on credit repair.
-They’ll run your report, help you settle debts and even get you on payment plans.
+Also, they’ll run your report, help you settle debts and even get you on payment plans.

 Use The Best Denver MLS Search

 After you choose your trusted Realtor who knows how to advise first time home buyers, it’s fine to use an internet MLS search.
 It’s a good way to “kick some tires” without being hassled by a salesman.
-That way you can homes for sale easily.
-Be careful.
-Use a local MLS search like the one on this website.
+That way you can search homes for sale easily.
+But, be careful.
+First, use a local MLS search like the one on this website.
 It updates listing every 15 minutes directly from the Denver MLS, Metrolist (reColorado.com).

-National search engines like Zillow do not get their information on listings from the MLS.
-Instead, they reply on individual brokers go upload their listings.
-So, national search engines often do not have all the listings.
-And their data can be dated and include sold listings.
+National search engines like Zillow do not currently get their information on listings from the MLS.
+Instead, they rely on individual brokers go upload their listings.
+As a result, national search engines often do not have all the listings.
+Lastly, their data can be dated and include sold listings.

 Also, be sure to stay in touch with your first time home buyer Realtor.
-That way, she can keep an eye peeled for new listings before they come onto the real estate market.
+Hence, she can keep an eye peeled for new listings before they come to the real estate market.
 You might be able to be the first to see a new listing that suits you perfectly.

 First Time Home Buyer Seminar